The Shōshinge Hymn

 One thing that always struck me as unusual about Jodo Shinshu as a sect was its heavy reliance on hymns more than chanting the Buddhist sutras, as other sects do.
 My guess is that using music and hymnals, especially in vernacular Japanese, made the teachings more accessible to Japanese lay people.
 This is similar to the medieval Christian debate between using Latin vs vernacular language, perhaps.

 However, Jodo Shinshu does recite some Buddhist sutras too, such as the Juseige and Sanbutsuge, both excerpts from the Immeasurable Life Sutra.
 Also, the Shoshinge is written in Sino-Japanse, not vernacular (like the Wasan hymns), so the answer is maybe not clear-cut.
 Maybe Shinran was just a musically-inclined person.
 I am not sure.
+Personally, I just prefer to recite sutras as it is the more mainstream tradition anyway.

 In any case, for the 100th day memorial for my mother in law, I will probably sing the Shoshinge hymn as a tribute to her, so I have been brushing up a bit lately.
 We’ll see how it goes.
 But, I hope she enjoys nonetheless.